angelo-domingo118/d-agriventory/docs/testing.md

 ## testing-philosophy

-All tests run against a dedicated MySQL database (`d_agriventory_testing`) to ensure consistency with production environments.
+All tests run against a dedicated MySQL database (`d-agriventory-testing`) to ensure consistency with production environments.
 Tests cover business logic, user interactions, and integration points to maintain system reliability and prevent regressions during development.

 ## pest-framework